-- On March 18, 2020, Auryn Resources Inc. (the "Company" or "Auryn") provided a corporate update and discussed its response to concerns surrounding the COVID-19 pandemic, and the potential impact on the Company's business.
+- On July 7, 2020, the Company announced the conversion of the 2019 bridge loan ("Bridge Loan") by the loan holder (the "Lender") into common shares, thereby leaving Auryn debt-free.
+The Company issued a total of 1,952,084 common shares to the Lender at a price of CAD \$1.60 per Share in accordance with the loan amendment that was completed on February 6, 2020.
+1,875,000 shares were issued for the \$3 million principal loan and 77,084 shares were issued for \$123 of interest that accrued at a rate of 10% per annum up to the date of the loan amendment.
+The balance of the interest on the loan, that accrued at a rate of 5% per annum from February 6, 2020 to the date of conversion has been paid to the Lender in cash. - On June 26, 2020, the Company announced the appointment of Elizabeth Senez as Interim Chief Financial Officer, effective July 1, 2020, for a period of 14 months while Stacy Rowa takes maternity leave. - On June 17, 2020, the Company announced that it was resuming exploration activities at its Sombrero and Curibaya projects in southern Peru.
+The Company has received approval from the Peruvian government to resume work following restrictions that had been put in place due to COVID-19. - On March 18, 2020, the Company provided a corporate update and discussed its response to concerns surrounding the COVID-19 pandemic, and the potential impact on the Company's business.
 The Company advised that all of its office employees had been given the option to work from home, while personnel in Peru had been recalled from the field due to a 15 day government imposed lockdown in the country, which was subsequently extended.
-The Company also announced its plans to release an initial PEA on the Homestake Ridge project (see below) and revised targets for its Committee Bay project in the coming weeks. - On February 27, 2020, Auryn completed a non-brokered private placement, which closed in two tranches, for gross proceeds of \$15,000, by issuing 9,375,000 common shares priced at \$1.60 (the "2020 Offering").
+The Company also announced its plans to release an initial PEA on the Homestake Ridge project (see below) and revised targets for its Committee Bay project in the coming weeks. - On February 27, 2020, Auryn completed a non-brokered private placement, which closed in two tranches, for gross proceeds of \$15,000, by issuing 9,375,000 common shares priced at \$1.60 per share (the "2020 Offering").
 A total of \$59 was paid in commissions.
 Proceeds from the 2020 Offering will be used to fund continued surface exploration at its Sombrero and Curibaya projects located in southern Peru and for general working capital (see press release dated February 27, 2020). - On February 6, 2020, concurrent with the closing of the first tranche of the 2020 Offering, the Company completed an amendment to the September 2019 bridge loan (the "Bridge Loan Amendment") to provide certain conversion rights to both the lender and the Company, as well as reducing the interest rate to 5% from the date of the Bridge Loan Amendment (see press release dated February 6, 2020).